-- A different interest rate curve is used for discounting, as the risk-free interest rate curve is used for SII provisions, and a liquidity premium is added to this curve for IFRS provisions. - The adjustment for non-financial risk is specific to the IFRS standard, the SII equivalent is the risk margin. - IFRS includes all receivables and liabilities in the calculation, whereas SII only includes not-past-due receivables and liabilities, and in the case of the reinsurance segment SII does not include either claims payable or receivable or deposits to cedants. - In SII calculations, all future profits on in-force contracts are recognised in eligible own funds, whereas in IFRS they are deferred through provisions (the contractual service margin where the general measurement model is used or as part of unearned premiums where the premium allocation approach is used). - IFRS takes into account all attributable expenses and policy acquisition costs, whereas SII takes into account all costs relating to the existing portfolio. - The recognition date (the date from which the provision is calculated for a particular policy) is different under IFRS and SII under SII, all policies written up to the valuation date are included in the calculation, whereas under IFRS, the policy is included in the calculation at the earliest of the following: the beginning of the coverage period, the date when the first premium is due and the date of policy inception, if it is a non-profitable contract. - The contract boundary of supplementary life insurance (rider) in the SII calculation is different from that considered in the IFRS valuation, as IFRS follows the contract boundary of the underlying policy, whereas under SII the contract boundary of the supplementary insurance is determined independently in accordance with legal requirements. - The contract boundary of unit-linked life business is also shorter in the SII calculation than in the IFRS valuation due to legal requirements. - The remaining difference is largely due to the different level of segmentation for inwards reinsurance business.
-This is because IFRS provisions are valued at the individual reinsurance contract level, taking into account the expected loss ratio of the contract, while SII provisions are valued using a combination of triangular methods with BF adjustment and the naive method.
+A different interest rate curve is used for discounting, as the risk-free interest rate curve is used for SII provisions, and a liquidity premium is added to this curve for IFRS provisions.

+- The adjustment for non-financial risk is specific to the IFRS standard, the SII equivalent is the risk margin. - IFRS includes all receivables and liabilities in the calculation, whereas SII only includes receivables and liabilities that are past due and, in the case of the reinsurance segment, SII does not include deposits to cedants. - In SII calculations, all future profits on in-force contracts are recognised in eligible own funds, whereas in IFRS they are deferred through provisions (the contractual service margin where the general measurement model is used or as part of unearned premiums where the premium allocation approach is used). - IFRS takes into account all attributable expenses and policy acquisition costs, whereas SII takes into account all costs relating to the existing portfolio. - The recognition date (the date from which the provision is calculated for a particular policy) is different under IFRS and SII under SII, all policies written up to the valuation date are included in the calculation, whereas under IFRS, the policy is included in the calculation at the earliest of the following: the beginning of the coverage period, the date when the first premium is due and the date of policy inception, if it is a non-profitable contract. - The contract boundary of supplementary life insurance (rider) in the SII calculation is different from that considered in the IFRS valuation, as IFRS follows the contract boundary of the underlying policy, whereas under SII the contract boundary of the supplementary insurance is determined independently in accordance with legal requirements. - The contract boundary of unit-linked life business is also shorter in the SII calculation than in the IFRS valuation due to legal requirements.